 There’s an expression in sports that ‘you play, you pay’.
 And this refers to getting injured.

 You play frequently enough and push yourself enough and you will suffer an injury.
-It’s not a case of ‘if’ but ‘when’.
+It’s not a case of ‘if’ but ‘when’ and when that happens, check more for personal injury lawyers.

 Most athletes know what I’m talking about and have spent time in an ER, in a sling, on crutches or a wheelchair.
 I’d have to say being injured is the worst part of sports.
 Worse than losing.